Restore vision and minimise permanent damage to your sight with macular degeneration treatment in Auckland, Hawke’s Bay or Wellington

 Dr Hill completed her MBBS at St Georges University of London in 2008, also obtaining an Intercalated BSc from King’s College University, London.

 Dr Hadden specialises in vitreoretinal and cataract surgery, including the treatment of intraocular tumours.
+He has been at Eye Institute for 17 years.

-Dr Narme Deva is a key opinion leader for Medical retina and Uveitis in New Zealand.
+Dr Narme Deva is a key opinion leader for Medical retina and Uveitis in New Zealand and an expert cataract surgeon.
+She has a logical approach, an empathetic manner and a passion for the pursuit of excellence.

-Dr Elizabeth Insull is a New Zealand and UK trained Oculoplastic and Ophthalmic surgeon.
+Dr Elizabeth Insull is a New Zealand and UK trained Oculoplastic and Ophthalmic surgeon based at Eye Institute Hawke’s Bay at Kaweka Hospital.

-Dr Meyer is a specialist eye surgeon specialising in cataracts, glaucoma, and corneal diseases and surgeries.
+Dr. Jay Meyer is a specialist eye surgeon with expertise in cataracts, glaucoma, and corneal diseases and surgeries.
+He has a gentle demeanour and provides personalised care by tailoring treatments to each patient’s needs.

 Dr Reeves has advanced training in the diagnosis and management of glaucoma.
-He offers a variety of laser and surgical treatments, including minimally invasive glaucoma surgery.
+He offers a variety of laser and surgical treatments including minimally invasive glaucoma surgery.

-Dr Perumal is a New Zealand trained ophthalmologist with advanced training in glaucoma and cataract surgery.
+Dr Ammar Binsadiq is a New Zealand-trained ophthalmologist with subspeciality training in medical retinal, cataract and vitreoretinal surgery.

-Dr Narme Deva is a key opinion leader for Medical retina and Uveitis in New Zealand.
+Dr Narme Deva is a key opinion leader for Medical retina and Uveitis in New Zealand and an expert cataract surgeon.
+She has a logical approach, an empathetic manner and a passion for the pursuit of excellence.

 LEARN MORE